areyde/areyde.github.io/_pages/about.md

 In 2020, I obtained a Master's degree with honors in Laser Technologies from the same university, with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
-While studying there, I was lucky to join JetBrains and fell in love with Data Science.
+While studying there, I was lucky to join JetBrains and fell in love with data science.

-I also have an unfinished Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/).
+Finally, I have an unfinished Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/).
 In my studies, I focused on Chinese philosophy, especially Taoism, and conducted preliminary research about the concept of relativity in ancient Taoist texts.
-I also helped out as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism.
+I also helped out as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences on these topics.

 <h2 style="margin-top: -5px;">Research</h2>

+While I used to carry out research of my own, I realized that I enjoy helping other people more, and so became a research administrator, with the goal of supporting other researchers and their projects, both administratively and academically.
+Nowadays, I mostly assist in different stages of projects, from planning to writing.
+Throughout the years, this enabled me to touch on [all kinds of subjects](https://areyde.com/publications/), including serverless computing, embeddings of code, Jupyter notebooks, code completion, code quality, computer science education, psychology of programming, and others.
+It is a great privilege to learn more about these areas from my colleagues.
+I also still do [academic work](https://areyde.com/academic_work/) like reviewing papers and organizing workshops, as well as occasionally giving classes.

-The overarching theme of [my studies](https://areyde.com/publications/) is mining large corpora of existing source code and analyzing them to discover various patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
-While
-I was lucky to participate in a number of practical collaborations, my personal interest leans closer to the analytical and the descriptive side of things.
-More recently, I am mostly helping my colleagues in designing their studies and writing papers, and generally enjoy various kinds of writing, administrative, and supporting work.
-My main interests in the domain of software engineering are:
+The overarching theme of my own studies in software engineering was mining large corpora of existing source code and analyzing them to discover various patterns and better understand how developers write software.
+While I was lucky to participate in a number of practical collaborations, my personal interest always leaned closer to the analytical and the descriptive side of things.
+Specific topics of my research are:

 * code clones,
 * open-source software licenses,
 * code changes (patterns and automatic fixes),
 * refactorings,
 * code and test smells,
-* evolution of ecosystems,
+* evolution of ecosystems.
-* CS education.

-However, since I assist in a lot of different projects, I enjoyed the privilege of learning about and touching on all kinds of subjects, like serverless computing, embeddings of code, bug triage, Jupyter notebooks, code completion, code quality, and others.
-I also sometimes [teach classes, advise students, and serve at various conferences](https://areyde.com/academic_work/), all of which I really love doing.
+Before my work in software engineering, I used to do research in the field of laser physics.
+While I did not get far, my studies related to laser-matter interaction, specifically, laser irradiation with ultra-short (femtosecond) pulses.
+With a major in laser technologies in biological and medical applications, my last studies were dedicated to combatting viruses, as well as creating colloidal solutions of nanoparticles with antibacterial properties.

 <h2 style="margin-top: -5px;">Hobbies</h2>

 My main hobby outside the realm of software engineering is [writing poetry](https://areyde.com/poetry/) (in Russian).
 I also love [philosophy](https://areyde.com/philosophy/) and care especially deeply about Eastern philosophy — mainly, Taoism, Buddhism, and [Ājīvika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika), — as well as mysticism and esotericism.
-Another major love of mine is the Chinese language and [sharing with people how awesome it is](https://areyde.com/chinese/).
+Another major love of mine is the Chinese language and sharing with people how awesome it is.
-In addition to learning it, I love analyzing its content, popularity, history, and evolution.
+In addition to learning it, I love [analyzing its content, popularity, history, and evolution](https://areyde.com/chinese/).
 In general, I am interested in all major humanitarian fields, especially linguistics and history.

 Finally, while I am not an avid traveler, I did write down